 How to plan a surprise vacation

-Giving the gift of a surprise vacation is one of the best things I’ve ever done.
+Giving the gift of a surprise holiday is one of the best things I’ve ever done.
 When my dad turned 70, I knew immediately what to get him: a birthday surprise trip he’d always remember.
 Both he, and my mum, are keen travelers, so it was more a gift for them than just for him.

 The following details are based on my experience of booking a surprise birthday holiday.
 That said, you’ll most likely have to tweak some details to fit your own plans.
 However, you can download my FREE surprise trip planner to keep track of your progress.